 Frequently Asked Questions

 - How can I get a job on campus?
-You can check www.ccri.edu/cooped for the availability of positions on campus.
+You may use the instructions located here to check the availability of positions.
 You must contact the supervisor and set up an interview.
 The supervisor will then complete all the appropriate paperwork to authorize a student for employment.
 All student employees must be processed for employment through the Career and Internship Office prior to starting work.
 No student should begin working prior to an official approval from their supervisor.

 What forms of identification are required?
 Please view the

 - Do international students have to have a social security number?
 Yes, International students must obtain a social security number before payroll will issue a paycheck.

 - How many credits must I be registered for in order to qualify for student employment?
 Preference is shown to students who are registered for at least six credits, maintain continuous enrollment, and make satisfactory academic progress.

 - How do I know if I am eligible for Federal Work Study or CCRI Student Help?
 Your supervisor should complete all required forms and send to the Career and Internship Office, Liston Campus (Providence) to determine your eligibility.

 - Once the supervisor has completed my paperwork, what do I do with it?
 In order for the student to be paid, the department must first submit the all required documents to the Career and Internship Office, Liston Campus (Providence) for student employment consideration.
 The Career and Internship Office will forward the paperwork to payroll.

 - Can I drop off my student employment authorization?
 No, all authorization must be sent by your supervisor.

 - Can I drop off my timesheet to the Payroll Office?
 No, you must record your time online.